Nigel Farage: Aircraft accident

 On 6 May 2010, the morning of the election, Farage was travelling in a two-seater PZL-104 Wilga aircraft with a pro-UKIP banner attached, when the plane crashed.
-Farage suffered injuries that were described as non-life-threatening.
-Although his injuries were originally described as minor, his sternum and ribs were broken and his lung punctured.
+His injuries were originally described as minor and non-life-threatening.
+His sternum and ribs had been broken and his lung punctured.
 The Air Accidents Investigation Branch (AAIB) report said that the banner became caught in the tailplane, forcing the nose of the aircraft down.

-On 1 December 2010, Justin Adams, the pilot of the aircraft involved in the accident, was charged with threatening to kill Farage in a separate incident.
+On 1 December 2010, Justin Adams, the pilot involved in the crash, was charged with threatening to kill Farage in a separate incident.
 He was also charged with threatening to kill an AAIB official involved in the investigation into the accident.
-In April 2011, the pilot was found guilty of making death threats.
+In April 2011, Adams was found guilty of making death threats.
 The judge said that the defendant was "clearly extremely disturbed" at the time the offences happened, adding: "He is a man who does need help.
-If I can find a way of giving him help I will."
+If I can find a way of giving him help I will".
 Adams was given a two-year supervised community order, and in December 2013 was found dead at home in circumstances that police said were "not being treated as suspicious".